 Before you read any further, yes Pirate’s Cove is a nude beach, so don’t be surprised if you see naked people hanging out there and let this be a warning if going with your family.
-That being said the beach and the cave itself are incredibly beautiful.
+That being said, the beach and the cave itself are incredibly beautiful.
 You can walk to the cave without going down to the beach if you want to see it and do not want to see anything else.
-I went and visited on a rainy fall day and I had both the cave and the beach to myself for sunset, it was an amazing spot and here is all the information.
+I went and visited on a rainy fall day, and I had both the cave and the beach to myself for sunset, it was a fantastic spot and here is all the information.

 - Cost: Free

 - Location: 1551 Cave Landing Rd, San Luis Obispo, CA 93401

 After getting off Highway 1 on Avila Beach Dr, you will go under the freeway and drive about a mile and a half till you see a golf course on your right and a small road leading up a hill on the left.
 The road is called Cave Landing Road and it is about a half mile long and ends in a large dirt parking lot.

 After parking, you will proceed down the hill on the trail in the southeast section of the lot.
 This trail is relatively steep but pretty short, after about a tenth of a mile you will reach a split with a sign that says cave one way and beach the other.